rodlie/cyan/v3/README.md

 ## Color profiles

-Cyan requires a minimum of three (RGB/CMYK/GRAY) ICC color profiles to function.
-Fallback color profiles are included, but it's recommended that you install the [Adobe ICC profiles](https://www.adobe.com/support/downloads/iccprofiles/icc_eula_win_end.html).
+ICC color profiles are essential for using Cyan.
+Fallback ICC color profiles are included, but it's recommended that you at least install the [Adobe ICC profiles](https://www.adobe.com/support/downloads/iccprofiles/icc_eula_win_end.html) (or similar) for a basic set of general ICC color profiles.

-A color calibrated monitor with available color profile is also recommended.

 ## Roadmap

-### Planned
+### v3.0

 * ``[ 90% ]`` **New backend**
 * ``[ 60% ]`` **New frontend**